CleanroomMC/cleanroom-website/docs/wiki/modularui/synced-gui-tutorial.md

 for the second argument (the DoubleSyncValue caches it's own progress value based on the passed getter).
 Most sync handlers work the same way, but can implement almost any custom behaviour.

-You can disable JEI in your synced GUI by adding this line into your `buildUI()` method
+You can disable JEI in your synced GUI by adding this line into your `buildUI()` method.
+If JEI is currently not installed, nothing will happen.
+The game won't crash.

 ```java
 settings.getJeiSettings().disableJei();